GOKULJITH-K/Soil-Connect/README.md

 1. ESP-32 from SoilConnect sensor node reads the sensor readings.
 2. It will send the readings through MQTT Protocol to IoT Cloud
-3. Using API it delivers the contents from IoT Cloud to website and processed
+3. API delivers and processes the contents from IoT Cloud to website
 5. A Dashboard is created to visualize realtime data.

 ## Long description